Rashmeet09/myWebPage/content/authors/admin/_index.md

   url: "https://www.asu.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on key Artificial Intelligence principles to help build efficient systems that can reason about, plan, and act under uncertainty.
+bio: My research focuses on learning contextual abstractions for generalization in RL."
+# key Artificial Intelligence principles to help build efficient systems that can reason about, plan, and act under uncertainty.

 interests:
+- Reinforcement Learning and Planning
-- Learning Abstractions for Transfer and Generalization in RL
+- Learning Abstractions
-# - Synthesis and analysis of abstractions
+- Generalization and Transfer
-# - Probabilistic Reasoning
-- Long‐horizon Planning under Uncertainty
-- Autonomous Sequential Decision‐making
 - Robotics

 education: